confetti-framework/docs/docs/get-started/your-first-project.md

 # Your First App

 Where do you start to create a page or set up an API endpoint?
 Here is a brief explanation of the steps you can take to create your first application.
 We will explain how to create a page and how to create an API endpoint.
-You will soon find that the possibilities are endless.
+You will soon see that the possibilities are endless.

 ## Create A Web Page

 Confetti has a homepage ready by default.
-For now we will create a new contact page as an example.
+For now, we will create a contact page.

 ### Controller